Compassionate Child Sexual Abuse Attorneys Advocating for the Rights of Child Sexual Assault Survivors for Over 25 Years.

-If the victim wished to file a separate criminal action, the statute of limitations in New York City is now five years after the victim’s 23 birthday.
-Each state has its own laws regarding the statute of limitations; however, many laws are beginning to change to match New York City.
+If the victim wished to file a separate criminal action, New York City’s time limit is five years after the victim’s 23 birthday.
+Each state has its own laws regarding the statute of limitations.

 Some key points to remember include:

-- In criminal court, you are witness and may get restitution, but the key is to put the criminal in jail or provide an acceptable punishment
+- The key result in a criminal case is to put the criminal in jail or provide an acceptable punishment.

-- In civil court you are a party to the case, and you are looking for compensation and justice
+- In civil court, you are a party to the case.
+You are looking for compensation and justice.